yosh-401-advanced-javascript/seattle-javascript-401d31/week-01/lab-03-parallel-file-processing/README.md

   * write a question and observation on canvas

 ## Description
-* Create these directorys to organize your code
+* create these directorys to organize your code
  * lib
  * data
  * test